The best iPad Pro apps for Apple Pencil

 - Download LiquidText from the App Store

-Finally, the last in our pick of the best note-taking apps for Apple Pencil is LiquidText, which is a handy tool for annotating while reading.
-The app allows the annotation of PDFs, Word and Powerpoint documents and even web pages.
-It's a great option for active reading, allowing you to highlight sections of what you're reading to come back to later or collapse parts of the document so you can cross reference separate sections.
+LiquidText is a handy tool for annotating while reading.
+The app allows annotations on PDFs, Word and Powerpoint documents and even web pages.
+It's a great option for active and engaged reading, allowing you to highlight sections of what you're reading to come back to later or collapse parts of the document so you can cross-reference separate sections.

 Again, having the Apple Pencil will benefit you greatly when it comes to using the app, making it faster and smoother to use.
 Moreover, with pressure and tilt sensitivity, the Pencil can make LiquidText feel rather like taking notes on paper – and with more versatility than that.
 If you have Apple Pencil 2, you can also take advantage of LiquidText's adjustable double-tap compatibility.